-Students seeking the Automobile Mechanic diploma are required to complete some general education credits as well as the credits of professional or technical courses noted above.
-The full list of required courses can be found at http://www.rctc.edu/catalog/programs/AMT_DIPL_PROG_PLAN.pdf
+Students seeking the Automobile Technician diploma are required to complete some general education credits as well as the credits of professional or technical courses noted above.
+The full list of required courses can be found at: www.rctc.edu/program/amt/

-RCTC offers a diploma in Automobile Mechanics.
+RCTC offers a diploma in Automobile Technician.
 The diploma can be completed in as little as two years if taken full-time.

 Program Start Date(s)

-Students typically start coursework in fall semester only.
-Occasionally there are 2 or 3 openings for spring semester starts.
-Automobile Mechanic courses are not offered summer semesters; however, some of the general education requirements may be offered during the summer.
+Students start coursework in fall semester only.
+Automotive Technician courses are not offered summer semesters; however, some of the general education requirements may be offered during the summer.

 Job opportunities exist with repair shops, dealerships, fleet owners, and businesses performing specialized service work.
 Graduates typically start as entry level mechanics.
 With further education and/or experience, graduates can go on to specialize in an area such as transmissions, drivability or alignments for example or advance to shop foreman or service manager.
 Several RCTC graduates have opened their own repair businesses.

-RCTC’s Automobile Mechanic instructors are ASE certified and have many years of mechanical and teaching experience.
+RCTC’s Automotive Technician instructors are ASE certified and have many years of technician and teaching experience.

 Gainful Employment Programs